Anti-incumbency: History

-In 2024, almost every incumbent party worldwide facing election in 2024 lost power, as was the case in the United Kingdom, United States, Ghana, Senegal, and Botswana; or faced a loss in vote share, as was the case in South Africa, India, France, and Japan.
-Among democracies, over 80 percent saw the incumbent party lose support compared to the last election.
-This is the first time this has ever happened since 1905 (when data was first recorded) and the first time in the history of democracy, as universal suffrage began in 1894.
+In 2024, almost every incumbent party worldwide that was facing election either lost power, such as in the United Kingdom, United States, Ghana, Senegal, and Botswana, or faced a loss in vote share, such as in South Africa, India, France, and Japan.
+Among democracies, over 80 percent saw the incumbent party lose support compared to the last election in a global wave of anti-incumbency not seen since at least a century prior.

 Bulgaria

 In Bulgaria, virtually every government has been ousted from power after one legislative period.

 Bhutan

 The 2018 Bhutanese National Assembly election had an anti-incumbent result.

 India

 India has the highest rate of anti-incumbency in the world, with incumbents from the ruling party having only a fifty-fifty shot at returning to parliament.
-For example, since 1985, the electorate in Assam has oscillated between voting the Asom Gana Parishad and the Indian National Congress to power.
+For example, since 1985, the electorate in Himachal Pradesh has oscillated between voting the Bharatiya Janata Party and the Indian National Congress into power.
 In Karnataka, the last time the ruling government was re-elected was in the 1985 Indian elections.
-Kerala has always voted in whichever is the opposition pre-poll alliance from the 1982 assembly elections until the 2021 election.
+Kerala has always voted for whichever is the opposition pre-poll alliance from the 1982 assembly elections until the 2021 election.
 Voter turnout does not appear correlated with incumbents' electoral performance.

 In 2018, India's period of anti-incumbency was accompanied by acute rural distress, multiple farmer agitations and serious joblessness.